softwaresaved/esrc-software-study/Src/ESRC.md

     -   [Award length distribution](#award-length-distribution)
         -   [Award length distribution for all projects](#award-length-distribution-for-all-projects)
-        -   [Award length distribuion for active projects only](#award-length-distribuion-for-active-projects-only)
+        -   [Award length distribution for active projects only](#award-length-distribution-for-active-projects-only)
     -   [Regional distribution of
         awards](#regional-distribution-of-awards)
         -   [Region distributions of awards for all